bethanyrobertson/design-system-manager/README.md

 • We covered this a lot in class<br/>

 Deployment & Storage<br/>
-• Deploying via Railway was intuitive and the logs were really helpful in debugging<br/>
+• Deploying via Railway was intuitive, and the logs were invaluable in debugging<br/>
-• MongoDB setup and connection
+• MongoDB setup and connection<br/>

 ### What Didn't Go Well<br/>
 Error Handling:<br/>